ccoutant/dwarf-locations/024-revise-operations.md

 >       <[numeric] A> → <[numeric] A+b>
 >

-**NOTE FOR DISCUSSION:** The justification for `DW_OP_plus_uconst` seems questionable to me.
-I do not see why you could not just use:
-  `DW_OP_uconst <some number> DW_OP_plus`.
-Is this a historic limitation?
-Should this text be reconsidered?
-Should this be offset_uconst?

 > `DW_OP_shl`
 >
 >    <[integral base type or generic type] A> <[integral base type or generic type] B> → <[integral base type or generic type] A<<B >
 >

-**NOTE FOR DISCUSSION:** What happens if you shift left a negative number of bytes?
-Should the number of bits to be shifted be limited to to a positive value.

 >
 > `DW_OP_shr`